 If an expat's employer is arranging their visa and work permit, it is likely that they will also arrange for their accommodation in Kyrgyzstan.
 But for those who have to do it themselves, reasonable accommodation is easy to find through word-of-mouth or reputable real-estate agencies.
 There are several agencies in Bishkek with English-speaking agents who can narrow down available properties to suit an expat's budget and preferred neighbourhood.

 One thing to note when searching for housing is that a place is advertised by the total number of rooms, not just the number of bedrooms.
 Therefore, what is called a studio apartment elsewhere is known as a one-room apartment in Kyrgyzstan, a one-bedroom is called a two-room apartment, etc.

 Renting in Kyrgyzstan

 There should always be some form of security, whether it's a 24-hour security guard or a digital code to enter the building.
-Extra security on top of what is already available is usually unnecessary, although it is never a bad idea to have the landlord change all the locks before a new tenant arrives.
+Extra security on top of what is already available is usually unnecessary.

 ►Learn more about adjusting to life in Culture Shock in Kyrgyzstan